Campaign for Fiscal Equity: Controversies and aftermath of the lawsuit

 Challenges arose after CFE won their 13-year lawsuit.
 Following the issuance of the court decisions, the state committed to increasing funding for New York City and other high-need districts by over $7 billion per year, over a four-year phase-in period.
 The state largely complied for the first two years, but after the Great Recession of 2008, the state first froze further increases and then substantially cut education funding.

 As of 2020, New York State had still not provided New York City and other districts throughout the state with all the funds promised under the foundation aid formula adopted as a result of the suit.
 Despite increases over the years that have offset some of the substantial cuts that occurred after the 2008 recession, the State still was short about $4.5 billion in meeting its full funding obligations under the foundation aid formula that is still on the statute books, although its requirements had not been followed in recent years.
 In 2014, a statewide Coalition of major statewide education groups and advocacy groups filed New Yorkers for Students Educational Rights (NYSER) v.
 State of New York.
-The plaintiffs, represented by Michael Rebell and the Morgan, Lewis and Bokius sought full statewide funding of the foundation aid forumula and to ensure that all students in New York City and other districts are provided the "meaningful opportunity for a sound basic education" guaranteed by Art.
+The plaintiffs, represented by Michael Rebell and the Morgan, Lewis and Bokius sought full statewide funding of the foundation aid formula and to ensure that all students in New York City and other districts are provided the "meaningful opportunity for a sound basic education" guaranteed by Art.
 12, section 1 of the New York State Constitution and the ruling of the Court of Appeals in the CFE case.
 In 2021, the NYSER suit was tentatively settled, based on the state's commitment to fully fund the remaining obligations of the foundation formula over the next three years, with the stipulation that if the amount was not fully paid out by the 2023–2024 school year, the lawsuit would promptly be reinstated.
 As of the 2022–2023 school year, the state had fully met its commitments for the first two years of the three year pledge.